-The idea for this level of radio broadcasting was piloted by the regulator at the time, the Radio Authority in 2002 with the licensing of 15 Access Radio stations for a trial period of one year to test the feasibility of such stations.
+The idea for this form of radio broadcasting was piloted by the regulator at the time called the Radio Authority in 2002 with the licensing of 15 Access Radio stations for a trial period of one year to test the feasibility of such stations.

 About SWINDON 105.5

-JUNE 2014 - QUEENS AWARD FOR VOLUNTARY SERVICES was made to
+WOW!
+JUNE 2014 - The QUEENS AWARD FOR VOLUNTARY SERVICE was made

-MARCH 2012 - Shirley Ludford received the High Sheriff of Wiltshire's Award at the
+WOW!
+MARCH 2014: Shirley Ludford received the High Sheriff's Award for her

-In 2010 she received a Pride of Swindon Award.
+In 2012 she received a Pride Of Swindon Award.